 Another option is a pedal powered kayak.
 This type of kayak uses bicycle like pedals that turn a prop or power a pair of fins and you steer using a hand control that moves a rudder.

-The beauty of a pedal powered kayak is that your hands are free to fish or take photographs or use binoculars for wildlife watching.
+A pedal powered kayak’s beauty is that your hands are free to fish or take photographs or use binoculars for wildlife watching.
 Also, given most people’s legs are more powerful than their arms, you tend to be able to go for longer stretches in a pedal powered kayak without tiring.

 The downside with a pedal powered kayak is that there is no such thing as a cheap pedal kayak – they are crazy expensive!
 They are also far heavier, so you may well need a trailer to transport the kayak, as your vehicle’s rooftop may not have the weight capacity to transport them.
 However, the couple of pedal powered kayaks reviewed in this guide are fine for transporting on your vehicle’s rooftop.